hamzakhanvit/Bioinfo_toodles/README.md

 # Bioinfo_toodles
-Day to day scripts for my personal use
+Scripts for my day to day use